PrestonSam/mocka/README.md

-# The Mocka Programming Language
+# The Mocka Programming Languages

 ## What is Mocka?